MatthiasDE/spark_standalone_docker/README.md

 You can download the automatically crated Docker Image for running a Container via Docker Hub ![here](https://hub.docker.com/r/matthiasde/rbspark)

 ## Container Build Process
-* Change to  directory where you cloned with git this repo
+* Change to  directory where you cloned this repo with git
-* Modify Dockerfile or setup.R as needed
+* Modify Dockerfile (python libraries installation with pip & your program to copy) or setup.R (R package installation)  as needed
 * Execute on docker shell or command line / linux shell:
 ```docker build -t matthiasde/rbspark .```